scenerystack/community/docs/reference/api/joist/isLeftToRightProperty.md

 # isLeftToRightProperty

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/joist/blob/main/js/i18n/isLeftToRightProperty.ts](https://github.com/phetsims/joist/blob/main/js/i18n/isLeftToRightProperty.ts) for the most up-to-date information.

 ## Overview

 A universal locale-based Property that is true when text is meant to be laid out left-to-right, and false